xietianbao80/easyaiot/README_en.md

   <span style="display: flex; align-items: center; color: #666; font-weight: bold;">|</span>
   <a href="./README_en.md">English Document</a>
 </h4>

+## There will never be a commercial version, now or in the future.
+Continuing the legacy of ancient sages!

 ## 🌟 Some Thoughts on the Project